openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 It resizes or allocates the ofImage if it's necessary.

-warning:Uses glReadPixels() which can be slow.
+Warning: Uses glReadPixels() which can be slow.

 Parameters:
 x x position of upper-left corner of region.